-‘American carnage’: Violent death stalks ordinary walks of daily life
+Violent death in America stalks ordinary walks of daily life

 The crime scenes represented a cross-section of ordinariness — a grocery store in upstate New York, a California church, a Texas flea market, the streets near a basketball arena in Wisconsin.

-This is not Ukraine.
 The carnage Americans see on their screens is not from an invading force.
 It is from within.
 The United States is a cauldron of seething grievances and poisonous social media conspiracy theories that have even gained purchase with some in power.

 There is, by now, a pattern after mass shootings — shock, thoughts, prayers, vows to do something, then collective slumped shoulders as attention moves on and it becomes clear nothing much will change.